PetervandenDoel/Robot-Claw/Digital Hardware/README.md

 There are two other headers one to connect the ultrasonic distance sensor module to the esp, and one that connects to the analog PCB to control the motor and act as a 5V power supply for the digital hardware.

+**Silkscreens:** A lot of time was put in to maximally label every pin on every header without violating the PCB manufacturer's silkscreen design rules.
+Different labels were made different sizes based on the readability of the individual characters at those sizes and thicknesses to preserve space and maximize the amount of labels.
+These ended up being invaluable for debugging and allowed us, at one point, to use an Arduino mega instead of an ESP32 and connect all the GPIOs to the right pins without much issue.

 **Power planes:** A 5V(red) and GND(blue) plane were implemented with the aim of reducing noise, this should have been done differently and will be discussed among potential improvements